-“I decided to go a little bit closer to the Brothers Grimm version of the fairytale, where Cinderella’s mother dies, rather than there being a fairy godmother, there is the spirit of a tree” said Christopher Wheeldon.
+“I decided to go a little bit closer to the Brothers Grimm version of the fairy tale: rather than there being a fairy godmother, there is the spirit of a tree” said Christopher Wheeldon.
 “We use puppetry, there’s a big very beautiful, giant animated tree, all sorts of woodland creatures that the tree conjures at the end of the first act.”

 This “spirited and kind-hearted Cinderella” (The Stage) is watched over by four Fates who guide our heroine on her destiny to a happy-ever-after with the Prince.
 In addition to the Fates, “four sets of spirits, the “seasons,” teach Cinderella how to dance, while endowing her with gifts of lightness, generosity, mystery and fluidity” (Bachtrack).